evansbenj/SulaRAD/3_subsetting_the_data_and_genotyping.md

 ```

-# Phylogenetic analysis with iqtree
+# Phylogenetic analysis of aDNA with iqtree

 I used iqtree version 1.5.0a to estimate a phylogeny using ML for the entire aDNA dataset.
 A model of evolution was selected by iqtree.
 Here is the commandline on info from within this directory: '2015_SulaRADtag/good_merged_samples/iqtree-1.5.0a-Linux/':